 Capacity planning requires determining how much of a product a firm must be able to produce.

 Location planning involves choosing among potential facility sites.

 Layout planning entails designing an effective, efficient facility.

 Quality planning ensures that products meet a firm‘s quality standards.
 Methods involve identifying specific production steps and methods for performing

 Total quality management (TQM) includes any activity designed to get high quality products to the marketplace.
 Important TQM tools include statistical process control, quality/cost studies, getting closer to the customer, business process reengineering, IS 9000, and outsourcing.
-The concept behind supply chain management is that members of the supply chain – the stream of all activities and companies that create a product – can gain competitive advantage working together as a coordinated system of LESSONs.
-Managing the chain as a whole has yielded better service and lower prices, leading customers to prefer the products produced the supply chain, which, in turn, benefits all of its members.
+The concept behind supply chain management is that members of the supply chain – the stream of all activities and companies that create a product – can gain competitive advantage by working together as a coordinated system of LESSONs.
+Managing the chain as a whole has yielded better service and lower prices, leading customers to prefer the products produced by the supply chain, which, in turn, benefits all of its members.